khval/NallePuh/not-working.md

 	Octamed Soundstudio 1.03c does not work, (interrupt routine is not working)  (use Matrix insted.)
 	(Needs investigation, can be working in the future.)

+## Demos

+	Boogietown - locksup at "Titanics-Cruncher decrunches while loading..." message.
+ 		(not possible to get into shell using AUX:)